epotli

 Pause after a wrong guess and ask which blob your kid thinks is "winning".
 It surfaces whether they are mixing in their head or just guessing the brighter colour.

-3. Find the Way โ€” pathfinding, calm version
+3. Find the Way — pathfinding, calm version

 Find the Way is path drawing.
 Tap tiles to lay a footprint trail from a character to its goal, around obstacles.
 Tap a tile twice to take it back.
 No timer.
 Three hearts per level so a wrong path is forgiven a couple of times before the level resets.

-This is the gentler cousin of Maze Runner โ€” same family of skill (where am I going next?), much lower stress.
+This is the gentler cousin of Maze Runner — same family of skill (where am I going next?), much lower stress.
 A four-year-old can finish level 1 in under a minute and then ask to do it again.

 The interesting moment is the first dead end.
 A child who restarts the level is using one strategy; a child who taps backwards to trim the trail is using a more advanced one.
 Praise the trim when you see it.

-4. Maze Runner โ€” when they want a small challenge
+4. Maze Runner — when they want a small challenge

-Maze Runner starts with a 5ร—5 grid that even a four-year-old can solve.
+Maze Runner starts with a 5×5 grid that even a four-year-old can solve.
 Bunny is top-left.
 Home is bottom-right.
 Swipe up, down, left, right.
 Pick up carrots on the way.
 The first maze is short enough that a kid who has never seen a maze can finish it in two tries.

 The skill is path planning before moving.
 If your child charges into walls repeatedly, suggest they trace the path with their finger before swiping.
 That is the actual skill the maze is teaching, and it transfers to a lot of life beyond grids.
+If that kind of look-ahead clicks for them, Zip builds the same muscle on a tiny grid — draw one unbroken line through every square in order, no reading at all.

-5. Feelings Detective โ€” naming what you feel
+5. Feelings Detective — naming what you feel

 Feelings Detective is different from the other four.
 It shows a one-sentence story about another child (Max's favourite truck broke; Priya's friend did not save her a seat) and asks your kid to tap the matching emoji: happy, sad, angry, scared, surprised, confused.